y-coordinates of each heel strike, in meters

 Good practice: Invalid data

-For this example, we ask to return 0 for invalid data, but a better practice would be to return np.nan, which will be seen in section Infinity and Not-A-Number (nan).
-Simply return 0 for now since we didn’t see NumPy yet.
+For this example, we ask you to return 0 for invalid data, but a better practice would be to return np.nan, which will be seen in section Infinity and Not-A-Number (nan).
+Simply return 0 for now since we have not covered NumPy yet.

 Show code cell content